timsainb/noisereduce/README.md

 # Noise reduction in python using spectral gating
 - This algorithm is based (but not completely reproducing) on the one [outlined by Audacity](https://wiki.audacityteam.org/wiki/How_Audacity_Noise_Reduction_Works) for the **noise reduction effect** ([Link to C++ code](https://github.com/audacity/audacity/blob/master/src/effects/NoiseReduction.cpp))
-- The algorithm requires two inputs:
+- The algorithm takes two inputs:
-    1. A *noise* audio clip containing prototypical noise of the audio clip
+    1. A *noise* audio clip containing prototypical noise of the audio clip (optional)
     2. A *signal* audio clip containing the signal and the noise intended to be removed

 ## Steps of algorithm